magento/merchdocs/src/sales/order-archive.md

 1. On the _Admin_ sidebar, go to **Sales** > _Operations > **Orders**.

-1. In the action menu, click Export and select the desired format.
+1. In the action menu, click **Export** and select the desired format.

-1. Click **Export**.